Cost of Living in Milwaukee, WI: Monthly Budget Breakdown (2025)

 Telegram

-If you’re planning life in Milwaukee, you’ll want clear numbers for rent, groceries, utilities and other essentials so you can budget without surprises.
-A one-bedroom averages about $1,300, groceries roughly $698, and utilities near $180, but totals shift by neighborhood and household type — a single renter vs. a family look very different.
-Keep going and you’ll see detailed monthly budgets, neighborhood differences, and practical ways to lower costs.
+If you’re planning life in Milwaukee, you’ll want clear numbers for rent, groceries, utilities, and other essentials so you can budget without surprises.
+A one-bedroom averages about $1,300 a month, groceries roughly $698, and utilities near $180.
+But totals shift by neighborhood and household type.
+A single renter and a family look very different on paper.
+Keep reading for detailed monthly budgets, neighborhood differences, and practical ways to lower costs.

 Housing and Rental Prices in Milwaukee